bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 *   Full automation in generating the fuzz code

 ## What is the future of syscall unit test?
-Contribution to LTP and/or glibc testsuite?
+Contribute to LTP and/or glibc testsuite?

 Or keep it as a standalone testsuite?